kaedenle/COP-4520-MAZE-GEN/README.md

 ## Build Steps

-There are 3 files: AldousBorder.java, MazeGeneratorDFS.java, and RandomizedPrims.java.
-Each file implements a different algorithm and has its own main method.
+There are 4 files: AldousBorder.java, MazeGeneratorDFS.java, and RandomizedPrims.java, and MazeVisualizer.java.
+Each file implements a different algorithm and has its own main method except for RandomizedPrims (this file uses MazeVisualizer.java)

 To compile and run:
 <br>